TopSwagCode/AspNetCore.GRPC/README.md

 ```

 If we look inside the csproj file, we can see the proto file is included as a protobuf gRPC Service running on a server.
-This will generate code for us to easy implementing a service.
+This will generate code for us to easily implement a service.

 ```xml
     <ItemGroup>